We've independently reviewed this article to make sure it's as accurate as we can make it.

 #1 Size and Capacity

-The size and capacity should be your main focus if you want to save money, energy, and effort.
+Dishwasher sizes and capacities should be your main focus if you want to save money, energy, and effort.
 Size is linked to your daily needs and the space in your kitchen.

 Smaller units measuring 18 inches (ca. 46 cm) wide can find space even in smaller kitchens and function just like bigger dishwashers.
 The only difference is that they take up less space and quantity.

-So, don’t go for a bigger unit because you think it cleans better.
-You will be wasting energy and water.
+So, please don’t go for a bigger unit because you think it cleans better.
+You’ll only be wasting energy and water.

 #2 Noise Level

-Like laundry machines, dishwashers have their own share of noise to add to your home.
-Now, the last thing you want is a migraine-inducing machine in your home.
+Like laundry machines, dishwashers have their own share of noise to add to your home, and the last thing you want is a migraine-inducing machine.

 Think about the location of your dishwasher and determine whether you will be able to watch Netflix undisturbed or have a conversation in the room or the next room when the machine is running.